orisai/nette-di/docs/README.md

     - whether application is in debug mode
 - `%consoleMode%`
     - whether application is in console mode
-- `%compilation%`
+- `%container%`
-    - info about container compilation, like when the container was compiled
+    - info about container - when it was compiled, name of the container

 #### Load parameters from env variables